MaxPrandtl/SW-Simulator-Blucy/README.md

 ---

-#### 📡 C. Check active topics
+#### 📡 C. Explore active topics

-If everything is working correctly, you will see a live tree of MQTT topics being published by the simulated firmware.
+If everything is set up correctly, you will see a live tree of MQTT topics being published by the simulator.
+These include:

-You may see topics such as:

 ```
-rob/pose/...
-rob/mission_status
-rob/control/...
-...
+miniSVS/#
+filters/#
+controls/#
+us_imu/#
+ib_ins/#
+ana_dig_io/#
+HMI/#
+sensors/#
+NGC/#
+thrusters/#
+miniCT/#
+telemetry/DVL/raw
+NMEA/#
+clock/#
+pa200/#
 ```

-These confirm that the firmware is running and communicating over MQTT as expected.
+Each topic (and its subtopics) represents a data stream related to control signals, sensor feedback, or mission status from the simulated Blucy firmware.
 ---

 #### 🧪 D. Optional: subscribe via terminal